francesco-di-maggio/embedded-comparo/README.md

 ## Contributing

-Community contributions to this project are welcome!
+Community contributions to this project are welcome.

 You can contribute by: